KTH/skog/docs/02-skog-context.md

 }
 ```

-Now, we need to open a context that will live during the entire request handling.
+Now, we need to create a context that will live during the entire request handling.
 The `next` function refers to the request handler and any other middleware in between, so that's the function we need to pass to `runWithSkogContext`:

 ```ts
 function skogMiddleware(req, res, next) {